fishjam-dev/react-native-client-sdk/README.md

 }
 ```

-If you want to use screensharing feature, enable it like this:
+If you want to use screensharing feature, enable the following flag:

 ```json
 {